battorydev/digital-banking/README.md

 You can check code coverage report (jacoco) in `build/reports/jacoco/test/html/index.html`

 If the code coverage is 0%, you might need to run `docker-compose up` again to start the database container.
-Then run `./gradlew clean test` again to generate the code coverage report.
+Then run `./gradlew clean test -Ptest` again to generate the code coverage report.